 rival MDC head Arthur Mutambara.
 The negotiations have stalled on the question of the executive powers to be shared by Mr. Mugabe and Tsvangirai as prime minister.

-Political analyst Charles Mangongera told reporter Blessing Zulu of VOA's Studio 7 for Zimbabwe that a breakthough is
+Political analyst Charles Mangongera told reporter Blessing Zulu of VOA's Studio 7 for Zimbabwe that a breakthough is hard to envisage.

 Sources said the African Union, the Southern African Development Community and Western governments are becoming frustrated with the extended negotiations.
 Sources close to Tsvangirai said he is losing confidence in Mr. Mbeki's mediation.